Connect to Azure Stack Hub with PowerShell

 # Register an Azure Resource Manager environment that targets your Azure Stack Hub instance.
 Get your Azure Resource Manager endpoint value from your service provider.
 Add-AzureRMEnvironment -Name "AzureStackAdmin" -ArmEndpoint "https://adminmanagement.local.azurestack.external" ` -AzureKeyVaultDnsSuffix adminvault.local.azurestack.external ` -AzureKeyVaultServiceEndpointResourceId https://adminvault.local.azurestack.external # Sign in to your environment.
 Login-AzureRmAccount -EnvironmentName "AzureStackAdmin"

 AD FS only supports interactive authentication with user identities.
 If a credential object is required, you must use a service principal (SPN).
-For more information on setting up a service principal with Azure Stack Hub and AD FS as your identity management service, see Manage an AD FS service principal.
+For more information on setting up a service principal with Azure Stack Hub and AD FS as your identity management service, see Manage an AD FS app identity.

 Test the connectivity